cuicasgabriela/cuicasgabriela/README.md

 Here are some ideas to get you started:
 -->

 I am Gabriela.
 I got my bachelors degree in Electrical Engineering from UNLV.
-After graudating, I self taught myself C and C++ while working as an engineer.
+After graudating, I self learned C and C++ while working as an engineer.
 I love to program and started self teaching various topics as well as attempting prompts from Hacker Rank.
 My goal is to become really good at programming and fully work remote.

 - 🔭 I’m currently working on getting certified on Java, MySQL, and Spring Boot
 - 🌱 I’m currently learning Java for BE development